Hospital Workforce

 Colorado hospitals are committed to delivering safe, high-quality health care to the patients and communities they serve.
 Based on the most recent data collected from members, Colorado hospitals and health systems employ and contract with more than 96,000 health care workers.

-Colorado Hospital Perspective: CHA convened a coalition of health care organizations from across the state to address some of the most pressing workforce needs.
+What You Need to Know: CHA convened a coalition of health care organizations from across the state to address some of the most pressing workforce needs.
 CHA and its partner organizations have been focusing on: developing an evidence-based approach to long-term workforce pipeline planning and execution; building the resources necessary to support the existing workforce; and leveraging federal dollars to retain current workforce and begin growing pipeline.

 Workplace Violence